Specialties

-Although I specialize in therapy for adults suffering from past traumatic experiences, anxiety, depression, and low self-worth, I have experience treating a wide array of populations and issues.
+Although I specialize in therapy for adults suffering from past traumatic experiences, anxiety, depression, and low self-worth, I have extensive experience treating a wide array of populations and issues including medical issues, relational issues, religious trauma, transition trauma and support.
+I am a LBGT+ ally.

-Those benefiting from my services have suffered from diverse problems, including depression and anxiety, PTSD, medical issues, relational issues, and separation/divorce.
-I draw from a variety of disciplines and modalities, including EMDR, CBT Cognitive Therapy (DBT), Mind-Body Bridging, family and group therapy, as well as Ketamine Assisted Psychotherapy (KAP) for couples, attachment and mentalization-based psychodynamic psychotherapy, creating an empathic environment in which individuals can safely explore and make changes to longstanding difficulties.
+I draw from a variety of disciplines and modalities including EMDR, CBT, DBT, Mind-Body Bridging, family and group therapy, and KAP.
+Additionally, I utilize mentalization-based psychodynamic therapy to create an environment where individuals can safely explore and address longstanding difficulties.

 My specialties include addressing the following issues and concerns: